You are likely fully aware that mixing children and medications should be handled with care.

 Be Aware of the Types and Dangers

 Be sure to keep all pills, whether medicine or vitamins, in their original packaging so you can easily identify which of the numerous white pills she has.

 Regardless of the fact that they are not to be eaten, everything goes into a child’s mouth if she gets her hands on it.

 And, of course, in a worst-case scenario, you are going to want to know how to handle the situation.
 Have the poison control number handy to call in case of an emergency.

 You are also going to need to help your child purge her stomach to try and avoid the most damage that you can until you are able to get her to the doctor.

-Lock Them Up
+Lock Up Your Medication

 As an extra precaution, there are some great products that you can use to keep your medications locked up tight and out of your child’s grasp.

 If you are keeping your medications in a lower cabinet, you will want to invest in a medicine safe.

 It is large enough to store nearly all of your medication (11 inches x 6.2 inches x 7.4 inches) without being cumbersome and hard to transport to where it is needed.

 It comes fitted with internal organization for all of your various bottles and boxes.